 Many congregations begin their summers with Vacation Bible School.
 A class that many ChurchNext clients have found helpful is How to Run a Vacation Bible School with Dorothy Linthicum, a program director at Virginia Theological Seminary’s Center for the Ministry of Teaching.
 In this class, Dorothy addresses essential questions central to running a successful Vacation Bible School, offers suggestions about creating a VBS curriculum, and recommends ways to keep the chaos (at least marginally) organized.

-Parents and caregivers have unique opportunities during the summer, when the chaos of summer children 2scout meetings and soccer practice and school schedules usually calms down, to work with their children on matters related to spirituality without having to rush.
+Parents and caregivers have unique opportunities during the summer, when the chaos of scout meetings and soccer practice and school schedules usually calms down, to work with their children on matters related to spirituality without having to rush.
 Parents in your congregation might benefit from Holy Habits For Children, in which Valerie Hess helps adults teach children how to make spiritual habits part of their daily lives.
 Parents might also utilize Start a Family Devotional time with Anne Kitch.
 Christian education directors or other groups focused on children and families can offer For Groups versions of these classes early in the summer and invite parents to attend, or they can simply invite parents to take these courses on their own.

 If your congregation has an active grounds care committee, a community garden, or simply a number of avid gardeners, consider offering Spirituality and Gardening with Christine Sine.
 Since many people garden actively during the summer, help them use the activity as a spiritual discipline.
 This would make a good adult forum topic or an interesting activity for your grounds committee or gardening club.